python/devguide/communication.rst

 new-bugs-announce_.
 If you would rather receive an email for all changes made to any issue, subscribe to python-bugs-list_.

+Sometimes people post new ideas to python-list_ to gather community opinion before heading to python-ideas_.
+The list is also sometimes known as comp.lang.python, the name of the newsgroup is mirrors (it is also known by the abbreviation c.l.py).

 A complete list of Python mailing lists can be found at http://mail.python.org.
+Most lists are also mirrored at http://news.gmane.org/.

 .. _issue tracker: http://bugs.python.org
 .. _new-bugs-announce: http://mail.python.org/mailman/listinfo/new-bugs-announce